lketzer/platypos/README.md

 **platypos_package**: contains the planet classes & all the necessary funtions to construct a planet and make it evolve <br>
                       (LoF014 planet with rocky core & gaseous envelope OR planet based on mass-radius relation for mature planets (Ot20))

 **supplementary_files**: contains some extra files for plotting
+                         (Tu et al., 2015 model tracks for the X-ray luminosity evolution, Jackson et al., 2012 sample of X-ray measurements in young clusters)

-**example_V1298Tau**: evolve the four young V1298 Tau planets as shown in "X-ray irradiation and evaporation of the four young planets around V1298 Tau" (Poppenhaeger et al. 2020)
+**example_V1298Tau**: contains a notebook to reproduce the results from "X-ray irradiation and evaporation of the four young planets around V1298 Tau" (Poppenhaeger et al. 2020)

-**population_evolution**: evolve a whole population of planets (implemented in the future)
+**population_evolution**: evolve a whole population of planets (to be implemented in the future)